HimbeersaftLP/LibSkin/README.md

 ## Features:

-- Convert skin data to PNG
+- Convert skin data to PNG (and metadata, if allowed, to JSON)
 - Convert PNG to skin data
 - Asynchronously Download skins of Minecraft: Java Edition players